Kick-Ass (franchise): Comic series

-Kick-Ass: The Dave Lizewski Years (2008-2014)
+Kick-Ass – The Dave Lizewski Years (2008–2014)

 The Kick-Ass franchise began in 2008 with Book One of The Dave Lizewski Years, originally published as Kick-Ass.
-Books Two, Three, and Four, originally respectively published as Hit-Girl, Kick-Ass 2: Balls to the Wall and Kick-Ass 3, followed 2010–2014.
-The original series was rebranded as The Dave Lizewski Years following the release of stand-alone sequel series The New Girl and Hit-Girl in 2018.
-The series was created by Mark Millar and John Romita Jr. It is set in Mark Millar's shared universe, the "Millarverse"; as an example of this, Book Four of The Dave Lizewski Years makes reference to the events of Wanted, Nemesis, Kingsman, Superior and MPH, with Jupiter's Legacy and Supercrooks existing as fictional film within the series.
+Books Two, Three, and Four, originally respectively published as Hit-Girl, Kick-Ass 2 and Kick-Ass 3, followed 2010–2014.
+The original series was rebranded as The Dave Lizewski Years following the release of stand-alone sequel series The New Girl and Hit-Girl in 2018, and heavily edited to remove scenes of violence and swearing, and all mention of Dave Lizewski's identity as Kick-Ass being revealed to the world in the third volume, a plot point ignored in the fourth volume.
+The series follows Dave (initially a teenager) as he sets out to become a real-life superhero over the course of several years as Kick-Ass, who joins forces with existing vigilante Hit-Girl to take on the New York Mafia, their actions bringing an influx of supervillains and heroes into the world.